InakiArias/Drum-Machine/README.md

 To test:
 -Install Node.js
 -Clone the repository
--Run npm install and npm start on the console while on the cloned directory
+-Run npm start on the console while on the cloned directory